-297 See Floyd, supra note 290, at 92.
+296 See Floyd, supra note 290, at 92.

-298 Id. at 134-35.
-See also Patrick Emery Longan, Daisy Hurst Floyd & Timothy W. Floyd, A Virtue Ethics Approach to Professional Identity: Lessons for the First Year and beyond Symposium: Professional Identity Formation and Its Pedagogy, 89 UMKC L. REV. 645, 660 (2020); Muriel J. Bebeau, Promoting Ethical Development and Professionalism: Insights from Educational Research in the Professions The Formation of an Ethical Professional Identity in the Peer-Review Professions, 5 U. St. Thomas L.J.
+297 Id. at 134-35.
+See also Patrick Emery Longan, Daisy Hurst Floyd & Timothy W. Floyd, A Virtue Ethics Approach to Professional Identity: Lessons for the First Year and beyond Symposium: Professional Identity Formation and Its Pedagogy, 89 UMKC L. REV. 645, 660 (2020); Muriel J. Bebeau, Promoting Ethical Development and Professionalism: Insights from Educational Research in the Professions The Formation of an Ethical Professional Identity in the Peer-Review Professions, 5 U. ST. THOMAS L.J.
 366, 390-91 (2008).

-299 Testy & DeMeola, supra note 291 at 134-35.
+298 Testy & DeMeola, supra note 291 at 134-35.

-300 Floyd, supra note 290.
+299 Floyd, supra note 290.

-understanding of the legal profession's role in a democratic society, law schools should offer additional learning opportunities that emphasize the civic obligations of lawyers.
+The development of a lawyer's professional identity should not be confined to the traditional curriculum of doctrinal courses and clinical experiences.
+To cultivate a well-rounded understanding of the legal profession's role in a democratic society, law schools should offer additional learning opportunities that emphasize the civic obligations of lawyers.
 These can take the form of specialized courses, seminars, workshops, and speaker series that focus on the intersection of law, democracy, and civic engagement.

-Civic-related law courses can also help prepare students to fulfill their roles as public citizens, a concept enshrined in the Preamble to the ABA Model Rules of Professional Conduct.301 Civic-related courses can equip students with the knowledge and skills they need to navigate these challenges and to advocate for justice and the rule of law in their professional lives.302 These courses can cover a wide range of topics, including the lawyer's role in democratic institutions, the importance of the rule of law, and the ethical obligations lawyers have to society at large.303 By exposing students to these broader themes, law schools can help them develop a deeper understanding of how their work as lawyers can contribute to the preservation and enhancement of democratic institutions.
+Civic-related law courses can also help prepare students to fulfill their roles as public citizens, a concept enshrined in the Preamble to the ABA Model Rules of Professional Conduct.300 Civic-related courses can equip students with the knowledge and skills they need to navigate these challenges and to advocate for justice and the rule of law in their professional lives.301 These courses can cover a wide range of topics, including the lawyer's role in democratic institutions, the importance of the rule of law, and the ethical obligations lawyers have to society at large.302 By exposing students to these broader themes, law schools can help them develop a deeper understanding of how their work as lawyers can contribute to the preservation and enhancement of democratic institutions.

 In addition to formal courses, law schools should create opportunities for students to engage with these topics through seminars, workshops, and speaker series.
 These formats allow for more interactive and in-depth exploration of civic-related issues, fostering a space where students can discuss and reflect on the challenges facing the legal profession and society.
-For example, workshops on constitutional law and democracy, or speaker series featuring prominent legal scholars and practitioners, can provide students with valuable insights into the complexities of legal practice in a democratic society.304
+For example, workshops on constitutional law and democracy, or speaker series featuring prominent legal scholars and practitioners, can provide students with valuable insights into the complexities of legal practice in a democratic society.303